“My son already has a laptop/netbook/tablet. Do I now have to go out and buy an iPad?”

 Who is responsible for the security and protection of my son’s device?

 Your son.
-The school has a system where students can check in their device over the lunch period.
-However, all students must be careful and sensible when bringing a device to school.
+All students must be careful and sensible when bringing a device to school.
 We recommend that the tablet has a robust case and that parents ensure it is covered under their own house and contents insurance.

 How often will my son use his tablet?